RecepFatih/JavaReactCamp/interfaceAbstractDemo/README.md

 - Starbucks wants to perform e-government verification when registering its customers in its database.
 Nero doesn't want to.
 (The e-government system is an application used in Turkey.
 We can verify with name, surname, national identity and year of birth.)
 [e-government](https://tckimlik.nvi.gov.tr/Service/KPSPublic.asmx?WSDL)

+*All written codes have been tried to be made in accordance with SOLID principles.*